Dgotlieb/Android-Crash-Reporter/README.md

 Easily get your Android App crash reports to your E-mail

 # Features:
-Get a Full report of crash data of UnHandled Exception.
+Get a Full report of crash data of UnHandled Exception:
+1. StackTrace info.
+2. App version, class, method and which line of code the exception occured.
+3. Device Manufacturer, model and brand.
+4. Current device memory available, when the exception occured.
+5. GPS, Wi-Fi on/off.
+6.Country.

 # Installation steps:
 1. Download the Jar File.